Sudeep-Bhandari/Dice-Game/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your improvements.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/).